AlaskaAirlines/auro-hyperlink/docs/partials/api.md

 ## Call to action buttons

 Call to action buttons, or "CTA" buttons are a special use case hybrid hyperlink/button solution.
 Semantically these links are hyperlinks, but take on the appearance of a button.
 While these look like the `auro-button`, there are slight differences and that is intentional.
-A `secondary` attribute modifier option is also supported.
+The `secondary` and `tertiary` attribute modifier options are also supported.

 CTA buttons share the same icon support as the standard hyperlink for targets that open new browser tabs.